Elise Jones '11

 Jones soon joined Annie Selke, a home decor company based in Massachusetts, as a senior designer working on the retail catalog.
 "Small product design projects would come my way, and I realized I enjoyed the new design challenges that came with those assignments," she said.
 "Shortly after, I joined the product development department as a designer."

-Her current work as a product designer and merchandiser includes developing bedding, rugs, home decor, wallpaper, accessories, sleepwear and apparel for Annie Selke's family of brands while also merchandising the products into seasonal collections.
+Her current work as a senior product development designer includes developing bedding, rugs, home decor, wallpaper, accessories, sleepwear and apparel for Annie Selke's family of brands while also merchandising the products into seasonal collections.

 Daily tasks revolve around surface or textile design, such as engineering artwork for vendors to use in creating products.
 Other responsibilities involve research and ideation for new collections and products, overseeing brand identity design and specialty packaging, and tackling new product design projects.